hzhang17/ANLY502-Project/README.md

 | AIR | 2018-08-29 | 110.86 | 109.96 | 110.26 | 110.12 |

 ### Hypothesis (Goal of the Project)
 * Generally speaking, the closing price for a stock or security is considered as the most accurate valuation of the stock until trading resumes on the next trading day [2].
 The close price of a stock is a standard benchmark used by investors to track performance of the stock over time [2].
 Conventionally, the close price of a stock is the last price during regular trading hours [2].
 In our case, the close price is the last price point before 5:30 pm.
 Though most stocks are traded after-hours, but they are traded in far smaller volumes [2].
-Thus, after-hour data are available for common stocks in the original dataset, we will only consider the trades between 9am to 5:30pm[3].
+Thus, after-hour data are available for common stocks in the original dataset, we will only consider the trades between 9 am to 5:30 pm[3].
 * Though very hard, the stock price is still predictable.
 Many researches have successfully predicted the closing stock price using historical stock price.
 There are two major schools of stock analysis, technical analysis and fundamental analysis [4].
 Fundamental analysis focuses on using factors that affect business activities of a company, for example, whether the company offers preferred stocks, to determine the value of stock.
 Another school.
 Technical analysis uses the price movement of a stock in order to predict the future stock price [4].
 In our project, we are going to follow the path of technical analysis and predict the future close price of stock using historical stock price.